naxu0925/Simulating-3D-Lattice-Gauge-Model/README.md

    corr.h: header file with dininitions of arrays, functions etc.

-   corr_quench.cxx: functions are defined within this file.
+   corr_quench.cxx: functions are defined within this file, such as Monte Carlo update, decreasing temperature, taking measurements etc.

-   corr.cxx: main program, calculating each measurement with simulated annealing.
+   corr.cxx: main program, taking measurement at each step with simulated annealing.

    corr_binaverage.cxx: calculating the averages and error bars of the original measurements after running corr_quench.cxx.